natisbar/Block_configuration_moodle/README.md

 The purpose of this development is to establish a previous configuration for each resource through a JSON file.
 So that teachers or people who are not very familiar with the configuration of resources, can configure them with one click.

-The block can identify what type of resource it is on, and build the necessary elements for configuration, which I call dependent elements:
+The block can identify which type of resource it is on, and build the necessary elements for configuration, which I call dependent elements:

 ![alt text](https://github.com/natisbar/Block_configuration_moodle/blob/master/Image/block_configuration.png?raw=true)